Online Payment Systems

 Blueberry Consultants is an expert developer of custom online payment systems using payment providers like WorldPay, Paypal and Google Checkout.

-Setting up an on-line shop to sell physical goods has become very easy – there are many off-the-shelf server products available which just need to be configured.
+Setting up an online store to sell physical goods has become very easy for small businesses – there are many off-the-shelf server products available which just need to be configured.

 But these products tend to be quite focused on the shopping cart approach.
 If your business requirements don’t fit this model, most off-the-shelf systems won’t be suitable.

 - Service-based businesses selling on a subscription model – e.g. a system like WebEx

 - Businesses with special reseller and agent models that need to account for all sales made by such resellers/agents.

 - Sites which sell digital properties (software, documents, music) which need a special licensing process.